wjdenny/wjdenny.github.io/content/@2012hout_social.md

 ---
-alias:
-  - "Social and Economic Returns to College Education in the United States"
+alias: "Social and Economic Returns to College Education in the United States"
 tags:
-  - source
+  - "source"
+draft: false
 ---
 # Social and Economic Returns to College Education in the United States
 [[Michael Hout]] wrote this article for [[Annual Review of Sociology]].